ctrlalttaco/terraform-azurerm-ptfe/README.md

 | tfe_fqdn | None | FQDN of endpoint to be used for TFE |
 | vm_os_disk_type | Premium_LRS | Azure managed disk type for OS disk |
 | vm_size | Standard_F4s_v2 | Azure VM image size |

+## Optional Input Variables
+These are listed below with their defined defaults.
+If you wish to change the variable value then define it in the code block for the module. see the `variables.tf` file for descriptions

+## Output Variables

+## Infrastructure Options